 If you think you might have a mental illness, there are a few different things you can do.
 Taking any action is better than nothing, so start with whatever seems most helpful to you:

-- Take a mental health screen to get a sense of how severe your symptoms are.
+- Take a mental health test to get a sense of how severe your symptoms are.
 The more intense they are, the more important it is to seek help!
 Try taking a few different mental health screens—even if you’re pretty sure you have a mental illness, you might not know which one.
-And having a label for what you’re experiencing can be really helpful!
+And having a label for what you’re experiencing can be really helpful.

 Finding out that you have a mental illness can be tough.
 So whatever your next steps are, take some time to sit with your feelings.
 It’s okay to be overwhelmed or discouraged.
 But there’s also good reason to feel hopeful—mental illness is common, and recovery is possible!